Soben/franklin-square-hoa/rules-and-regulations/pool-rules.md

 All residents who use the pool are responsible for keeping the pool area clean.

 Enjoy at your own risk.
 No lifeguard on duty.

+## 🪧 Surveillance Sign on Door

+WARNING
+24 HOUR VIDEO SURVEILLANCE
+ALL ACTIVITIES ARE MONITORED

+## 🪧 Red Sign on Door

+Gate must be closed at all times
+No Pets - No Glass beyond this point